 “What is involved in avoiding Jehovah’s Witnesses?
 We do not receive them into our homes or greet them.
 We also refuse to read their literature, watch television programmes that feature them, examine their website, or add our comments to their blogs.”

 Can JWs see how “loving” this is?
-If this had appeared in a Protestant Christian magazine, it would have spewed an Awake! persecution-conscious article.
+If this had appeared in a Protestant Christian magazine, it would have spewed an Awake! martyr article.
 A lapsed JW, told a British magazine:

 “Many like me remain associated with the Watchtower out of fear of being uncovered as an ‘apostate’ and ousted, not just from the organization, but from their own friends and families.
 I find I am now branded as ‘mentally diseased’ – giving any who discovers my true beliefs free license to treat me with disdain.”

-Rick Fenton, a JW spokesperson, said ostracisation of ex-members is “a personal matter for each individual to decide for himself” but concedes that “if a person changes their mind about Bible -based teachings they once held dear, we recognise their right to leave.”
-(The Independent, Sept.
-26, 2011) Most JWs like Fenton have mastered ways of using cliched, rehearsed words to couch their beliefs in public.
-Shunning ex-members can’t be a “personal matter” since its demanded by “the Society.”
-This is not about recognising “their right to leave” but how they are being treated after they leave the group.
+Rick Fenton, a JW spokesperson, said ostracisation of ex-members is “a personal matter for each individual to decide for himself” but concedes that “if a person changes their mind about Bible -based teachings they once held dear, we recognise their right to leave” (The Independent, Sept.
+26, 2011).
+Most JWs like Fenton have mastered ways of using cliched, rehearsed words to couch their beliefs in public.
+Shunning ex-members couldn’t be a “personal matter” since it’s demanded by “the Society.”
+This is not about recognising “their right to leave” but how they are treated after they leave.

 What Qualifies for Disfellowshipping?